pingel-org/axle/axle-docs/src/main/tut/RoadMap.md

 ## 0.2.7 (January 2016)
 * Use cats-kernel's Eq and Order in favor of Spire's (with Shims to continue to work with Spire)
 * Convert tests to use scalatest (to match Cats and Spire)

+## 0.2.8 (March 2016)
+* Fix SVG rendering of negative values in BarChart
+* Make more arguments to vis components functions (colorOf, labelOf, diameterOf)
+* Depend on Spire 0.14.0 (which depends on Typelevel Algebra)